bloominstituteoftechnology/Sprint-Challenge--JavaScript/ANSWERS.md

 5. Why do we need super() in an extended class?

-     super() connects connects the extended class to the Parent, in order to inherit it's properties.
+     super() connects the extended class to the Parent, in order to inherit it's properties.